Geosoft2/geosoft2-2020/tiledb/@Fmazin-handout.md

 Also i have tried to run the TDB geospatial docker image.
 The download works just fine unfortunately i am not able to get it to read my files from the windows directories.
 Maybe this isn't an issue in Linux.
 But as it stands i can not say anymore about this particular program.

+>EDIT:
+After learning something about Docker volumes i could get TDB geospatial running.
+After that i tried to get the produced array to open in R. This was no problem but i could not access the array because R could not interact with the dimensions and therefore the data of the array.
+The reason for this is that R apparently has trouble handeling [UInt64](https://docs.microsoft.com/de-de/dotnet/api/system.uint64?view=netcore-3.1) values.
+>
+>At this point i switched to the python version which has not this problem and is more intuitive.
+And i have made a additional demo which involves TDB geospatial and the python version.
+For the instructions see [here](./python_demo_instructions.md).

 ## 4. Conclusion

 So these are key things you should keep in mind about TileDB: